 The Company provides innovative, advanced trading systems and facilities to serve its customers efficiently.
-In order to support its expanding international business and product base, the Company entered into a technology services agreement with CME which enables it to list its products for trading on CME Globex electronic trading platform virtually 24 hours a day and five days per week.
-On June 9, 2006, the Company closed the open outcry trading floor operations of the futures exchange in London, England and migrated the trading of its European products to CME Globex electronic trading platform for trade date June 12, 2006.
+In order to support its expanding international business and product base, the Company entered into a technology services agreement with CME which enables it to list its products for trading on CME Globex virtually 24 hours a day.

-In 2002, the Company developed a trade clearing service, NYMEX ClearPort® Clearing, based upon submission to the Exchange's website of transactions executed off-exchange for clearing on the exchange.
+In 2002, the Company developed a trade clearing service, NYMEX ClearPort® Clearing, based upon submission to the Exchange's website of transactions executed off-exchange for clearing on the Exchange.
 Specifically, NYMEX ClearPort® Clearing is the mechanism by which individually negotiated off-exchange trades are submitted to the Exchange clearinghouse for clearing.
 This includes clearing for the products that are part of the clearing of off-exchange trades initiative launched in May 2002 as well as the interface used to submit EFP and EFS transactions for energy futures traded as part of NYMEX ClearPort® Trading.
-NYMEX ClearPort® Clearing achieved a record clearing volume level during 2006 of approximately 79.6 million contracts, increasing from 39.3 million contracts cleared in 2005, and from 15.6 million contracts cleared in 2004.
+NYMEX ClearPort® Clearing achieved a record clearing volume level during 2007 of approximately 84.2 million contracts, increasing from 79.6 million contracts cleared in 2006, and from 39.3 million contracts cleared in 2005.

 In January 2003, the Company launched an electronic trading system, NYMEX ClearPort® Trading.
 NYMEX ClearPort® Trading provides a trade execution system for certain energy futures products which are based on commonly-traded over-the-counter instruments.
-Following the migration of the Company's products to CME Globex electronic trading platform, NYMEX ClearPort® Trading will continue to be utilized for certain other of the Company's futures products until their migration to CME Globex electronic trading platform upon the achievement of certain trading volumes.
+Following the migration of the Company's products to CME Globex, NYMEX ClearPort® Trading will continue to be utilized for certain of the Company's other futures products until their migration to CME Globex upon the achievement of certain trading volumes.
+In addition, the NYMEX ClearPort® Trading platform serves as the primary trading system for the DME.